NCKempke/PIPS-IPMpp/README.md

 4. **OPTIONAL:** Download **MA27** and/or **MA57** from HSL and put the .tar.gz in the correct folder ThirdPartyLibs/MAXX and run the respective install script (see ThirdPartyLibs/MA27/README.txt and ThirdPartyLibs/MA57/README.txt for more details.)

 5. **OPTIONAL:** Obtain a **PARDISO** (best >= 7.2) license and download PARDISO from [here](http://www.pardiso-project.org/).

-Got to ThirdPartyLibs and create a folder PARDISO as well as a folder src:
+    Copy the correct PARDISO library (the one compiled with GNU - this step might depend on your system and which version of gclib is used there - check out [this stack overflow answer](https://stackoverflow.com/questions/57155333/undefined-reference-to-log2fglibc-2-27-undefined-reference-to-logfglibc-2-2/61729571#61729571) for more info)) as **libpardiso.so** into the folder ThirdPartyLibs/PARDISO/src.
     ```
-    cd ThirdPartyLibs
-    mkdir PARDISO
-    mkdir PARDISO/src
+    cp pardiso_lib_name <pips_root>/ThirdPartyLibs/PARDISO/src
     ```
-    Copy the correct PARDISO library (the one compiled with GNU) as **libpardiso.so** into the folder ThirdPartyLibs/PARDISO/src.
     Either copy the lincense (in a file named pardiso.lic) into your home directory or alternatively into the directory pips will be run from or, and this is the recommended way, set the environment variable PARDISO_LIC_PATH to the folder where the pardiso.lic file can be found (see also the [pardiso user guide](https://pardiso-project.org/manual/manual.pdf)).

     Even though this step is theoretically optional we **highly recommend** using PARDISO for proper performance of PIPS-IPM++.
 Currently MA27 and MA57 are not well integrated and tested (creating the folder will become deprecated in the future).

 **NOTE:** At least one of the solvers MA27, MA57 or PARDISO must be available in order to proceed!
 So you must got through at least step 4 or 5!

 6. We should now be able to **compile PIPS-IPM++**.
-Assuming we are trying to install PIPS-IPM++ in the folder PIPSMAINPATH/build, where
+Assuming we are trying to install PIPS-IPM++ in the folder <pips_root>/build, where
-PIPSMAINPATH is the root installation folder, use the following commands in the PIPSMAINPATH folder to configure and install PIPS:
+   <pips_root> is the root installation folder, use the following commands to configure and install PIPS:
     ```
+    cd <pips_root>
     mkdir build
     cd build
     cmake .. -DCMAKE_BUILD_TYPE=RELEASE
     make
     ```
-    (alternatively ```-DCMAKE_BUILD_TYPE=DEBUG```)
+    Alternatively:
+    ```
+    -DCMAKE_BUILD_TYPE=DEBUG
+    ```
+    Alternatively
+    ```
+    make -j
+    ```
-    (alternatively ```make -j``` to use all your PCs available resources to compile PIPS-IPM++ or ```make -jxx``` where xx is some max number of threads allowed eg. make -j10)
+    to use all your PCs available resources to compile PIPS-IPM++ or
+    ```
+    make -jXX
+    ```
+    where XX is some max number of threads allowed eg. make -j10).

     Note: the ```cmake ..``` command should display a list of all solvers you installed.
 If your solver is not printed there it cannot be found and you might want to reconcile with steps 4 or 5.